 The accompanying unaudited condensed consolidated financial statements have been prepared by us pursuant to the rules and regulations applicable to quarterly reports on Form 10-Q of the U.S. Securities and Exchange Commission (the "SEC").
 Certain information and note disclosures normally included in annual financial statements prepared in accordance with U.S. generally accepted accounting principles ("GAAP") have been condensed or omitted pursuant to those rules and regulations, although we believe that the disclosures made are adequate to make the information not misleading.
 The condensed consolidated financial statements include the accounts of Streamline Health Solutions, Inc. and each of its wholly-owned subsidiaries.
 In the opinion of the Company's management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation of the condensed consolidated financial statements have been included.
-These condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto included in the Company's most recent annual report on Form 10-K. Operating results for the three months ended April 30, 2023 are not necessarily indicative of the results that may be expected for the fiscal year ending January 31, 2024.
+These condensed consolidated financial statements and notes thereto included in the Company's most recent annual report on Form 10-K. Operating results for the three and six months ended July 31, 2023 are not necessarily indicative of the results that may be expected for the fiscal year ending January 31, 2024.

-The Company has one operating segment and one reporting unit due to the singular nature of our products, product development and distribution process, and client base as a provider of computer software-based solutions and services for healthcare providers.
+The Company has one operating segment and one reporting unit due to the singular nature of our products, product development and distribution process, and client base as a provider of computer software-based solutions and services for acute-care healthcare providers.